-RAFAKO S.A. is prepared to meet the challenges of the power market.
-The Company currently offers the widest selection of power technologies in Europe.
-In addition to all environmental protection facilities, which are constantly developed and upgraded, RAFAKO S.A. has capabilities necessary to construct power units for all parameters and types of fuels.
-RAFAKO S.A. is one of Europe's four companies (alongside Alstom, Hitachi Power Europe and Doosan Babcock) offering the complete technology for supercritical power units.
+The RAFAKO Group is prepared to face the challenges of the power market.
+The Group companies currently offer the widest selection of power technologies in Europe.
+In addition to all environmental protection facilities, which are constantly developed and upgraded, the Parent has capabilities necessary to construct power units of all parameters, running on all types of fuels.
+RAFAKO S.A. is one of Europe's four companies (the other being Alstom, Hitachi Power Europe and Doosan Babcock) offering the complete technology for the construction of supercritical power units.